aryanmsr/WorkoutPlan/README.md

 # Strava Activity Analysis

-A Python application that integrates with the Strava API to fetch and analyze fitness activities, providing insights through modular and maintainable code.
+A Python application that integrates with the Strava API to fetch and analyze my fitness activities.

 ## Features
 - Authenticate with Strava API and manage access tokens.